Stage 2 ovarian cancer means the cancer has grown outside the ovaries and is growing within the pelvis. Treatment is surgery and chemotherapy.

 The specialist doctors consider several factors when deciding whether you can have surgery and whether you should have chemotherapy before or after the operation.
 These include;

 - whether the specialist surgeon (gynaecological oncologist) thinks they can remove all the cancer

 - your general health

-If your surgeon could remove all your cancer, chemotherapy aims to reduce the risk of the cancer coming back.
-If the surgeon couldn't remove all the cancer, chemotherapy aims to shrink the cancer that has been left behind.
+Adjuvant chemotherapy aims to reduce the risk of the cancer coming back.
+If the surgeon couldn't remove all the cancer, the chemotherapy aims to shrink the cancer that has been left behind.
 Some women may then have further surgery.